top of page

 It is important to know if the property you are building is in a flood zone for the eventuality that someday you may want to build an addition or completely renovate that house.

-In addition to the detriment of limited insurance coverage, if you buy a house in a flood zone, you can only add to it or renovate it up to the value of half of the actual building or you must bring the house’s ground floor to one foot above the community’s base building elevation.
+In addition to the detriment of limited insurance coverage, if you buy a house in a flood zone, you can only add to it or renovate it up to the value of half of the actual building or you must bring the house’s ground floor to one foot above the community’s base building elevation - the current standard in Miami-Dade County.
 For example, let’s say you buy a $750,000 property and the county says the building is worth $400,000 and the land is worth $350,000, then you would have a $200,000 budget for the renovation.

 Recently, I was called to see a prospective client in Pinecrest for a whole house renovation.
 Unfortunately, the property was worth about $800,000, but the county had the value of the house as $15,000 because it was old and fully depreciated.
 What was of value to the county was the land at $785,000.
 So in that case, the budget for the project would have been $7,500.
 What can you do with $7,500 in Miami?
 Not much!

 He would have had to raise the floor several feet in order to end up one foot above the community’s base building elevation.
 This is a physical impossibility since the ceiling and roof could not be raised for a reasonable amount of money.
-What happened?
-The project was dead.
 The only way to get around this would be to get a private appraiser to do a different type of appraisal, a cost approach, and that the appraiser could come up with a higher valuation for the existing house.
+With this method, we might be able to have a reasonable budget for the project.

-If you have questions, or would like for me to help you determine your chance for success in buying a property that you will be able to add to or remodel, call me on my cell at 305-439-7898.
+If you have questions, or would like for me to help you determine your chance for success in buying a property that you will be able to add to or remodel, call me, Maria Luisa Castellanos, R.a., a Miami architect who works on many residential additions and remodeling.
+My cell number is 305-439-7898.